Skip to main content

 Translation

 Trustworthy words are not beautiful; beautiful words are not trustworthy.
 Good words need no argument; argumentative words are not good.
-The knowledgeable are not broadly learned; the broadly learned do not truly know.
-The Sage does not accumulate.
-The more he acts for others, the more he himself possesses.
-The more he gives to others, the more he himself has.
-The Dao of Heaven benefits and does not harm.
-The Dao of the Sage acts and does not contend.
+Those who know are not broadly learned; the broadly learned do not truly know.

 Word Notes

-- 博 — "broadly [learned]": wide, extensive.
+• 博 — "broadly [learned]": Wide, extensive.

 Chapter Explanation